 Francesco Carloni is a partner in the firm’s Brussels and Milan offices where he is a member of the antitrust, competition & trade regulation practice group.

-As a European and Italian competition law practitioner, Francesco's experience primarily lies in the field of merger control, restrictive practices and agreements, e-commerce, abuse of dominant position, EU sector inquiries, public consultations, and state aid.
+Francesco has extensive experience in notifying mergers and joint ventures with the European Commission and national competition authorities in Europe, coordinating the notification of international transactions globally, and advising on all aspects of antitrust law, including vertical agreements, anti-cartel enforcement, collaborative arrangements, unilateral conduct, e-commerce, EU sector inquiries, public consultations, and state aid.
+He has been involved in some of the most high-profile and complex merger control cases, including in-depth (Phase 2) investigations and remedies.
 He offers compliance training and develops customized compliance programs adapted to clients' specific risk profiles.
 He has extensive experience in the fashion and luxury sector where he represents a number of the most iconic brands globally.
-His experience has involved advising leading corporations in a variety of sectors including fashion and luxury, pharmaceutical, IT, digital maps, telecommunications, aviation, chemicals, liner shipping, food, dairy and automotive industries.
+He advises leading corporations in a variety of sectors including fashion and luxury, pharmaceutical, IT, digital maps, telecommunications, aviation, chemicals, liner shipping, food, dairy and automotive industries.
 A New York and Italian-qualified lawyer, Francesco graduated from the University of Rome “La Sapienza” and received two LLMs from the College of Europe, Bruges, and Georgetown University Law Center, where he was a Fulbright scholar.
-He is also the author of several articles on antitrust law and often participates as a speaker at conferences and seminars on European and Italian competition law.
+He is also the author of several articles on antitrust law - most recently he was the author of Vertical agreements in the luxury sector, Journal of European Competition Law & Practice (2020) - and often participates as a speaker at conferences and seminars on European and Italian competition law.

-Francesco is ranked by Chambers and Partners Global in European and Italian Competition Law in Belgium (foreign expert) (2016-2020), of Francesco they say: “Clients value that he is "dedicated and available", "commercial awareness", "always at our disposal and always available for a call", “extremely focused on getting the job done as soon as possible and was able to shorten the timelines”; “not only very good from a technical point of view, but has a good network of contacts, which is important to convey advocacy initiatives.”"
+Francesco has been repeatedly ranked by Chambers and Partners Global in European Competition Law in Belgium (foreign expert) (2016-2020), of Francesco they say: “Clients value that he is "dedicated and available", "commercial awareness", "always at our disposal and always available for a call", “extremely focused on getting the job done as soon as possible and was able to shorten the timelines”; “not only very good from a technical point of view, but has a good network of contacts, which is important to convey advocacy initiatives.”"
 He has also been recognized by WWL: Competition – Future Leaders in 2017, 2018, 2019, and 2020, and ranked by Milano Finanza among the Best lawyers category for competition law in 2020.
+Francesco is the co-chair of Firm’s Luxury Products & Fashion Group.

 Prior to joining the firm in 2015, Francesco worked for several international law firms in Brussels.
 In 2004, he was also an intern for the World Trade Organization in the Council Division & Trade Negotiations Committee, and, in 2003, he was an intern for the Italian Ministry of Foreign Affairs.